ibm-cloud-docs/openwhisk/pkg_discovery.md

 ### Installing from the {{site.data.keyword.openwhisk_short}} UI
 {: #discovery_ui}

+You can install your package by using the UI.
+{: shortdesc}

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ](https://cloud.ibm.com/openwhisk/create){: external}.